 Generic Name: levoleucovorin (LEE voe LOO koe voe rin)

-Levoleucovorin is also used to treat or prevent toxic effects of methotrexate in people whose bodies do not eliminate methotrexate properly after the drug is metabolized.
-Levoleucovorin may also be used to treat toxic effects of an accidental methotrexate overdose.
+Fusilev is also used to treat or prevent toxic effects of methotrexate in people whose bodies do not eliminate methotrexate properly after the drug is metabolized.
+This medicine may also be used to treat toxic effects of an overdose or methotrexate or certain other medications.

-Levoleucovorin is also used in combination chemotherapy with fluorouracil to treat colorectal cancer that has spread to other parts of the body.
-Levoleucovorin treats only the symptoms of colorectal cancer but does not treat the cancer itself.
+Fusilev is also used in combination chemotherapy with fluorouracil to treat colorectal cancer that has spread to other parts of the body.
+This medicine treats only the symptoms of colorectal cancer but does not treat the cancer itself.

-You should not receive this medication if you are allergic to levoleucovorin or to folic acid or folinic acid.
+You should not be treated with Fusilev if you are allergic to Fusilev or to folic acid or folinic acid.

-You should not receive this medicine if you are allergic to levoleucovorin, folic acid, or folinic acid.
+You should not be treated with this medicine if you are allergic to Fusilev, folic acid, or folinic acid.

-If possible, before you receive levoleucovorin, tell your doctor or caregivers if you have:
+If possible, before you receive Fusilev, tell your doctor or caregivers if you have:

 liver disease; or